 Defining Casualty, Disaster and Theft Losses

-The IRS has separate definitions for losses due to a casualty, disaster or theft.
-However, all of them deal with your vehicles, home and household possessions (including cash on hand) getting impacted by the incident.
+The IRS has separate definitions for losses that occur due to a casualty, disaster or theft, but they all deal with your vehicles, home and household possessions (including cash on hand) being impacted by the incident.

-For example, the IRS considers a casualty loss as one that came from an unexpected event (such as a natural disaster, accident or terrorist attack) rather than typical deterioration over time, while it considers a disaster loss as one stemming specifically from a presidentially declared national disaster.
-On the other hand, it considers a theft loss as any loss stemming from a criminal intentionally taking property from the owner.
+The IRS considers a casualty loss as one that comes from an unexpected event such as a natural disaster rather than typical deterioration over time.
+It considers a disaster loss to be one stemming specifically from a presidentially-declared national disaster.
+It considers a theft loss as a criminal intentionally taking property from the owner.

-In the case of any casualty, disaster and theft loss, the IRS requires that you first go through trying to get insurance or other assistance available to cover the incident before you can potentially qualify for a tax deduction.
-The amount you get from the insurer or assistance provider is subtracted from the total amount of loss, so you don't get a tax benefit for the whole amount.
-Further, the IRS has special rules for calculating the loss and determining what's deductible based on current tax laws.
+The IRS requires that you first submit a claim to your insurance provider or tap into other assistance available to cover the incident before you can potentially qualify for a tax deduction.
+The amount you get from the insurer or assistance provider is subtracted from the total amount of loss.
+You won't get a tax benefit for the whole amount.
+And the IRS has special rules for calculating the loss and determining what's deductible.

-In the 2016 or 2017 tax year, for example, you could get a tax deduction – meaning your taxable income would get lowered by the allowed amount – simply because your home got damaged by a bad storm or a robber broke in and stole your expensive electronics.
+You could claim a tax deduction – your taxable income would be reduced by the allowed amount – simply because your home got damaged by a bad storm up until the TCJA went into effect in 2018, or because a robber broke in and stole your expensive electronics.
 You could also deduct damages from car accidents or house fires that happened from everyday incidents.
-There was no requirement to live in a certain place or experience a federally declared event.
+There was no requirement to live in a certain place or experience a federally-declared event.
 You just had to itemize, meet certain thresholds and have verifiable documentation of your losses and the event.

-To qualify for this deduction for tax years 2018 to 2025, however, you must have incurred a casualty loss due to a natural disaster such as a hurricane, flood, wildfire or tornado.
-And specifically, the United States president must have issued a formal disaster declaration for the event that you can find on the Federal Emergency Management Agency website.
-This can be either an emergency declaration that originated from the state governor or a major disaster declaration issued by the president directly.
-Otherwise, you can't claim the deduction for other events.
+You must have incurred a casualty loss due to a natural disaster such as a hurricane, flood, wildfire or tornado for tax years 2018 through 2025.
+The U.S. president must have issued a formal disaster declaration for the event.
+This can be an emergency declaration that originated from the state governor or a major disaster declaration issued by the president directly.
+Otherwise, you can't claim the deduction.